Step by Step Guide of How to use Paris Metro

 There are different style of entrance but they all go down.

-How to use Paris Metro?
-How to buy a ticket?
+How to buy a ticket ?

 How to use Paris Metro?
 There are different types of ticket.
 A single ticket is for one way and you can stay inside the Metro for 2 hours.
 Buy a book of 10 (un carnet) and you will save money.
 If you are doing more than 4 journeys during a day, it is better to buy ‘le ticket mobilis’ which is valid for one day.
 The price depends of the Zone but if you want to visit the centre of Paris, this ticket costs approximately 8 euros.
 If you want even more flexibility, you can buy a ‘forfeit Paris visite’ and with this ticket you can travel and receive discounts on attractions such as 20% off a visit to l’Arc de Triomphe and some other museums.
 Also, ticket machines can vary – some take bank notes and coins, most take coins, all take cards – but only chip and pin cards.
 Kids under 4 can travel free.